R-Budzinski/hello-gist604b/data/README.md

 # Data Directory

-This directory is a placeholder for future GIS data files.
+This directory is a placeholder.

 ## Potential Data Types
 - Shapefiles (.shp)